100trillion/seoulreimeetup-gatsby/_posts/2015-07-12-how-to-buy-an-apartment-in-korea-for-5000.md

 This is just one creative investing strategy that I learned about by attending our events.
 As I mentioned before, I’ve never used this strategy, and you should do your own due diligence to ensure you’re complying with all the local laws and also consult with a real estate agent to hear more about the risks involved.

 But as an investor, I love hearing about creative ways to do deals.
 Not only are you acquiring properties that can give you great returns, but you’re also helping to solve problems – you’re helping an owner sell a property the owner no longer wants, and you’re able to provide jeonse housing for tenants who want it.

-Check out the [Part 1 of the _Sokcho real estate investing series_](/blog/sokcho-part1) to learn more about this unique strategy.